Lymphoma Voices (podcasts)

 Putting the day to bed really matters

 Dr Mike Scanlan is a retired therapist and lecturer in mental health at the University of Northampton and De Montford University.
 In this podcast he talks to Lymphoma Action’s Anne Hook about sleep and achieving good, restorative sleep.
+He addresses the particular problems people may have if they have lymphoma and talks through a number of techniques that people can try that may prove helpful.

 Also available on Apple Podcast and Spotify.